 What Is Keyless Car Theft?

-Keyless car theft, otherwise known as ‘relay theft’, is where the signal from a key fob from a ‘keyless entry’ car is captured by a thief standing close to the victim’s house using a device, with an accomplice standing next to the vehicle who can then open the car once the victim’s remote is detected by their equipment.
+Keyless car theft, otherwise known as ‘relay theft’, is where the signal from a key fob from a ‘keyless entry’ car is captured by a thief standing close to the victim’s house using a device, with an accomplice standing next to the vehicle who can then open the car once their equipment detects the victim’s remote.

 1 – The device transmits the signal to another thief who is standing close to the victim’s car.